heyxyz/hey/CONTRIBUTING.md

 All efforts to contribute are highly appreciated, we recommend you talk to a maintainer prior to spending a lot of time making a merge request that may not align with the project roadmap.

+## Values

+- **Be the change** - Don't wait for anything, if you want something ship it but make sure it is sustainable for the long term.
+- **Pride in product** - We ask ourselves that will we use the feature if it's live before making it.
+- **Diversity** - We welcome differences, and listen before we speak.
+It proportionally leads to extraordinary results and experiences.

 ## Open Development & Community Driven

 Lenster is an open-source project.
 See the [LICENSE](https://github.com/lensterxyz/lenster/blob/main/LICENSE) file for licensing information.
 All the work done is available on GitHub.